Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 Replace single-use items like plastic utensils, disposable coffee cups, and water bottles with reusable alternatives.
 Encourage employees to bring their own water bottles, coffee mugs, and lunch containers.

-Reusable Office Supplies
+Invest in Refillable Office Supplies

 Invest in refillable pens, whiteboard markers, and rechargeable batteries.
 This cuts waste and saves money over time.

-Eliminate Single-Use Plastics
+Eliminate Single-Use Plastics from Break Rooms

 Reduce single-use plastics in your office by providing reusable alternatives: metal or bamboo cutlery, cloth napkins, and glass storage containers.
 Consider implementing a “bring your own” policy for cups and containers.